rhyang2021/SELFGOAL/README.md

 For the goal: "{sub_goal}", can you further run some deduction for fine-grained goals or brief guidelines?
 ```
 ## An example of guidance
-The gernerated sub-goal will shown the same as in the following example:
+The generated sub-goal will be displayed as shown in the following example:

 ```bash
 Based on the current auction scenario, here are some derived sub-goals and detailed guidance to help you better achieve your primary objective, i.e., maximize your total profit: